Dev-Salem/dribbble_recipe_challenge/README.md

 # Description
-A Flutter app that demonstrates Flutter's ability to create beautiful UI with complex animations.
+A demo app that demonstrates Flutter's ability to create beautiful UI with complex animations.
 The app fetches recipes from local storage.

 ## 📦 Packages